aikenahac/bom-generator/README.md

 A simple script that generates a software bill of materials (list of all dependencies used by the project) for NodeJS projects from either:
 - `package.json` - for only direct dependencies
-- `package-lock.json` - for subdependencies as well
+- `[package-lock.json/pnpm-lock.yaml]` - for subdependencies as well

+### Supported package managers
+- npm
+- pnpm
+- bun

 ## Example